ztblick/ztblick.github.io/_posts/2020-01-01-a-scratcher-in-Burgess-Park.md

 ---
 layout: post
-title: "a scratcher in Burgess Park"
+title: "A Scratcher in Burgess Park"
 date: 2020-01-01
 ---